ai-application/MM-UniCMBs/README.md

 # Attention
-Considering that this article is currently under review, the core code associated with our research will be released upon the article's acceptance.
+Considering that this article is currently under review, the implement details associated with our research will be cooming soon.

 # Description
 This is the implementation of our paper: MM-UniCMBs.